Ribosome-rbx/Color_Map_Optimization/README.md

 # Room Reconstruction with Color Map Optimization
 [Report](link) | [Video](https://youtube.com/playlist?list=PLUffCQyBEYtbOQg4-66ZrcuNmsX0OXVKv)
+Based on Open3d, we implement the traditional reconstruction pipelne(point cloud + mesh), and use Color Map Optimization to draw clear textures on mesh.
 ![](https://github.com/Ribosome-rbx/Color_Map_Optimization/blob/main/resource/cmo_pipeline.png)

 ## Environment
+All the dependencies used in this repo are listed as below:
 * Open3d 0.16.0
 * Opencv 4.7.0
 * Sklearn 1.2.2